 Helpline: 0800 169 6928

-We operate a full anti bullying initiative providing training and awareness sessions for young people, children, professionals, Governors and parents or carers.
 The website contains information and practical advice on bullying, as well as contact details for the free helpline or you can email us via the contact us form.
-We also encourage feedback so we can develop our services accordingly.
-A team of specially trained staff operate the confidential telephone helpline and take calls from victims, parents or from people with information about the bullying of children.
+Trained staff operate the confidential telephone helpline taking calls from victims, parents or from people with information about the bullying of children.
 As well as acting as a listening ear service, the team provides practical advice and can act as a mediator between the organisation where the bullying is taking place and the parent/carer of the child involved.

 The Diana Award